<iframe src="//www.googletagmanager.com/ns.html?id=GTM-K2VJGK" height="0" width="0" style="display:none;visibility:hidden">

 fixing-pump-giw

-Each day, GIW Industries, Inc., engineers work with our customers to solve problems associated with their pumps.
+Each day, KSB GIW, Inc., engineers work with our customers to solve problems associated with their pumps.
 One pump component we get a lot of questions about is the cartridge bearing assembly.
 We spoke to Jon Keith, former GIW Product Manager, about three problems faced by operators related to parts within the bearing assembly, including some ways to prevent these problems in the future.

 1. My pump is experiencing shaft axial movement problems.
 What is shaft axial movement, and what can an operator do about it?